Accounting For Cryptocurrencies – The Complete Guide

 Your cryptocurrency transactions should not be taxed.

-Aside from the events mentioned above, your company’s cryptocurrency operations should be tax-free.
+Aside from the abovementioned events, your company’s cryptocurrency operations should be tax-free.

-There is no way for any of the following 3 points to contribute to your business’ taxable income:
+There is no way for any of the following 3 points to contribute to your business’s taxable income:

 - Purchasing crypto with fiat currency.

 - Sending crypto as a gift or donating it.

 - Exchanging cryptocurrency assets in the same way that equities are traded is known as trading.